Code-Institute-Submissions/dbyrne87.github.io/README.md

 The following section is split in two, the left is a carousel showing some recent reviews of the band to build trust.
 The right is a Contact Us section should the user have any questions.

+#### Future Development
-In a future version I would like to add a map feature showcasing the venues the band have played at using droplets on the map with information being shown when they are clicked.
+In a future version I would like to add a map feature showcasing the venues the band have played in using droplets on the map with information being shown such as Place Name, Date, Images, Video, Reviews etc. when they are clicked.

+In a future version provide a way for users to purchase music from the band either by download or by CD.

 ### Our Band Page

-Used to provide the user with more information about the band and to showcase past accomplishments.
+Used to provide the user with more information about the band and to showcase past accomplishments and a collage of photo's to show off the band members.

 ### Our Music Page

 Provides a full range of content of the bands music videos and audio.

-In a future version provide a way for users to purchase music from the band either by download or by CD.

 ### Events Page